-- Bone densitometry.
+- Bone density scan (DEXA scan).

 - Cardiovascular testing.

 - Cultures.

 - Diagnostic and supplemental breast imaging, including diagnostic mammography, digital breast tomosynthesis (3-D mammography), breast MRI, or breast ultrasound that is used to:

 - Evaluate an abnormality.

 - Screen for breast cancer when there is no abnormality seen or suspected, and is based on personal or family medical history, or additional factors that may increase the individual's risk of breast cancer.

 - Glucose tolerance.

 - X-ray.

 - Ultrasound imaging.

 - Urinalysis.